-8.1 2018/19 Forecast Outturn
+8.1 2018/19 Actual Outturn

-The Trust is forecasting a net income and expenditure surplus of $\pounds$ 16.9m against the accepted control total of $\pounds$ 18.5m including Performance and Sustainability Funding (PSF).
-This is $\pounds$ 1.6m adverse to control total due to forecasting non achievement of quarter 4 (PSF) of $\pounds$ 1.6m.
+The Trust's actual outturn is a net income and expenditure surplus of £29.9m against the accepted control total of £18.5m including Performance and Sustainability Funding (PSF).
+This includes PSF (incentive and bonus) of £11.5m.
 This will be the 16th year that the Trust reports a break-even or better position.
 A summary of the Trust's financial position and medium term financial plan including historical performance is provided below in figure 1.